FinDockLabs/guided-matching-examples/README.md

 7. Add the tab to custom apps if needed.
 8. Click on **Save**.

-Now you can open this tab, select the All list view, and see all the Guided Matching setups in the org.
+Now you can open this tab, select the `All` list view, and see all the Guided Matching setups in the org.

 ### Step 2: Copy a rule set JSON into a Guided Matching record
-When you have navigated to the newly created tab, you can open the listview ‘All’ and you should be able to find a record with the name of the Target where you want to update the guided matching rules.

 What you need to do is:
 1. From the FinDock Setup tab, open Guided Matching Setup and create a new setup for your Target.